Windows 10 release date, features, devices and free upgrade: Everything you need to know about Microsoft's new OS

 But perhaps the biggest news is Apple's roll out of Boot Camp support for Windows 10.
 The software supports upgrading from Window 7 and 8.1, meaning dual-boot users should be able to take advantage of Microsoft's free upgrade offer.
 A clean installation can also be performed, but you will need an ISO and key.

 Full instructions on how to install Windows 10 on a Mac, as well as a list of compatible devices, are available here.

-The company has also created documentation detailing how to switch your deault browser to Firefox, after chief executive Chris Beard slammed Microsoft's decision to include its Edge software as the de facto option.
+The company has also created documentation detailing how to switch your default browser to Firefox after chief executive Chris Beard slammed Microsoft's decision to include its Edge software as the de facto option.

 Fans of third-party add-ons will also be pleased by this development.
 As opposed to Edge, which has blocked add-ons entirely for security reasons, Firefox has instead chosen to make them safer whilst still permitting them.

 The company has announced a forthcoming certification process to give people informed guidance about which add-ons have been deemed safe, but until then, warnings will appear next to unsigned plug-ins.